readyready15728/misc/stardew-valley-notes.md

   exists.
 (No I actually need it for Downtown Zuzu.)
 * If I need it, Machine Control Panel says "Press Q next to a machine to open the control panel."
+* Happy Birthday made it impossible for me to read my mail so I got rid of it.
+* I prefer to turn off treats and the animal contest in the Animal Husbandry mod.
 * I found a [Reddit thread documenting different expansions for Stardew Valley](https://www.reddit.com/r/StardewValleyMods/comments/1gcamep/recommend_me_some_quality_expansion_mods/) which will be worth looking into at some point.
 More can be found by Googling 'stardew valley expansions' or even 'best stardew valley expansions'.
-* Happy Birthday made it impossible for me to read my mail so I got rid of it.